stevef1uk/docker_for_rpi/README.md

 docker_for_rpi
 ==============

+IMPORTANT NOTE: October 2014 just noticed after the last apt-get update docker has stopped working.
+Possibly the kernel has been updated with no AUFS support, but I haven't had time to look into this.

+PLEASE DO NOT DOWNLOAD ANYTHING FROM THIS REPOSITORY AS IT NO LONGER WORKS

 Docker for Raspberry Pi

 Using this repository to store useful files to get the docker programme to run on a Raspberry Pi using the Raspbian debian Wheezy distribution.